-Thanks to Pacific Western Brewing (PWB) and its customers, a team of more than 90 tree planters has been planting 100,000 seedlings on Crown land scorched by last summer’s devastating Elephant Hill fire.
+Thanks to Pacific Western Brewing (PWB) and its customers, a team of more than 90 tree planters recently planted 100,000 seedlings on Crown land scorched by recurring, devastating wildfires.

-Funded by PWB’s ongoing reforestation program, this project will help BC recover from last summer’s wildfires.
-More than 1,000 fires swept through a million hectares of forest.
-The Elephant Hill fire was one of the worst, covering 190,000 hectares.
+Funded by PWB’s ongoing reforestation program, this project is helping BC recover from the wildfires.
+More than 25,000 square kilometres of forest land has been scorched over the past two fire seasons.
+On of the worst hit was the Elephant Hill fire covering 190,000 hectares.

-PWB’s Prince George sales and marketing leader Kyle Sampson was there when planting got underway.
-“Our owner Kazuko Komatsu really believes in giving back to the community and reforestation has been one of her ongoing projects.
-To be able to continue these projects and develop new forests in joint effort with our government on Crown land is good for Cariboo and it is good for BC,” he said.
+PWB’s Northern BC sales rep Kyle Sampson was there when planting got underway.
+“Corporately we really believe in giving back to the community and reforestation has been one of our ongoing projects.
+To be able to continue these projects and develop new forests in joint effort with our government on Crown land is good for Pacific Western Brewing and it is good for BC,” he said.

-At the planting site, Ministry of Forest Lands stewardship technologist George Williamson said the PWB portion of this summer’s planning is “definitely significant,” representing more than 10 per cent of a one million tree planting program over an area of 650 hectares located near Watch Lake east of 70 Mile House.
+Ministry of Forest Lands stewardship technologist George Williamson said the PWB portion of the planning was “definitely significant,” representing more than 10 per cent of a one million tree planting program over an area of 650 hectares located near Watch Lake east of 70 Mile House.

 Nigel Fletcher, Forests for Tomorrow, said: “Through the Forest Stands Management Fund we are able to collect funds and put them directly back into silviculture.
 And, we are very thankful that Cariboo (PWB) has stepped up to the plate and given us some funds.”